 An article on backing up the Chronicall Database, to protect your business from potential data loss.

-After updating to 3.10 it will prompt you at login to create a scheduled backup.
-This also applies to regular scheduled backups
+After updating to 3.10 and up it will prompt you at login to create a scheduled backup.
+This configuration will also carry over to regular scheduled backups

 Log into Chronicall and schedule a backup.

 - Here you will want to input a shared network path or local backup path for the Chronicall server to store the backup.
 A shared network path is highly recommended.
 If the Chronicall server fails, you will likely lose any local backups on the server.
-Have your Network Administrator create a shared network path, and enter the credentials for that network path in the top below.
+Have your Network Administrator create a shared network path, and enter the credentials for that network path in the top below that pass validation

 - Now the scheduled backup has been set.
-You can also limit the total size or number of backups on this screen.
-Select Save Configuration.
-You now have a scheduled backup in place to protect your data.
+You can also limit the total size or number of backups on this screen at the bottom